stem-discord/stem-help-backend/README.md

 If you have any questions on running this ask me in discord.gg/stem

+# Starting the project for yourself

 To set up `.env`, run `npm run env:help`

+And also type `npm run setup`

+# Explanation of the project

 project structure